mmshahria/GlassboardTech-API-Reference/Assets/GET List Assets.md

 JSON object descriptor that encloses a set of `key:value` pairs representing additional properties related to the asset.This can be useful for storing additional information in a structured format.
 The enclosed data body must be in JSON format.

 <strong>page<strong> `number`
-The total number of page.
+The current page of results returned for the API call.
 This can be specified as a query string parameter.

 <strong>perPage<strong> `number`
-The total count of assets returned per page.
+The total count of assets or results returned per page.
 This can be specified as a query string parameter.

 <strong>totalCount<strong> `number`
-Total count of the assets returned.
+Total count of the assets or results returned.